frederickaplan/fdh/files/PART1/fdh-1-1.md

 ---
 title: 'Foundations in Digital Humanities 1.1'
-subtitle: 'Structural Tensions in Digital Humanities'
+subtitle: 'What are Digital Humanities'
 author:
  - Frederic Kaplan